 Promote your work through the European Public Health Journal, the European Public Health Conference and/or during the European Public Health Week.

-Vice President: João Vasco Santos
+President: João Vasco Santos